lkodinsson/MARS/Fantasy/ItemCrafting.md

 In short: the total cost = base item cost + combined cost of all magical effects × (1 + the number of additional effects × ½)

-Bonus magic effects, like [triggered effects](#triggered-effects), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing), also contribute to the total number of effects.
+Bonus magic effects, like [triggered effects](#triggered-effects), [curses](#curses), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing), also contribute to the total number of effects.
 These bonus effects don't have a base magic cost, but do count as additional effects.
 As additional effects they will contribute a multiplier which increases the cost of the item.
 An item cannot have a bonus magic effect if they do not have a base magic effect.

 Attuning to a single item with multiple continuous effects allows you to use any combination of those effects, even simultaneously.